Juan Díaz de Garayo: 1879 crime investigation

-The investigation of this last double murder was conducted by Judge José Antonio de Parada and involved Police agents in Vitoria and Guardia Civil in the near region.
-The Guardia Civil commander at Murguía (Zuia) heard the testimony of the mail service employee that had seen the first victim walking with a man, and interrogated the inn patrons and farmers of the region that claimed to have seen a stranger with the same aspect around that time.
+The investigation of this last double murder was conducted by Judge José Antonio de Parada and involved Police agents in Vitoria and Guardia Civil in the nearby region.
+The Guardia Civil commander at Murguía (Zuia) heard the testimony of the mail service employee who had seen the first victim walking with a man and interrogated the inn patrons and farmers of the region who claimed to have seen a stranger with the same aspect around that time.
 This description was sent back to Vitoria where the Alguacil Pío Fernández de Pinedo linked it to Garayo and his recent arrest for the attack on the miller.
-Pinedo also learned of the unsuccessful attack in August, from the victim, and shared his suspicions with Parada, who formalized the cause against Juan Díaz de Garayo.
+Pinedo also learned of the unsuccessful attack in August, from the victim, and shared his suspicions with Parada, who formalized the case against Juan Díaz de Garayo.

 Pinedo took the arrest order to Garayo's home, where Garayo's wife said that he had left after the incident with the old woman and she had not seen him since (in reality, she had seen him briefly when he came to change clothes on September 9), that she did not know of his current whereabouts or the reason he had hurt the other woman.
 Garayo was at this time serving in the house of a farmer in Alegría, where news of the last crimes arrived shortly after Garayo did so himself.
 The farmer's daughter, a young child, reportedly told her father that the new servant was "so ugly", he "looked like the Sacamantecas".